emso-eric/oso-ontology/README.md

-# 🌊 OSO Ontology – Open Seas Observatories
+# 🌊 OSO - Observatories of Seas Ontology

 ## 📌 Overview

-The **OSO Ontology** (Open Seas Observatories) provides a semantic framework for describing **subsea and deep-sea observatories**, with a particular focus on those operated within the **EMSO-ERIC** (European Multidisciplinary Seafloor and water column Observatory) which is an European Research Infrastructure Consortium.
+The **OSO** (Observatories of Seas Ontology) provides a semantic framework for describing **subsea and deep-sea observatories**, with a particular focus on those operated within the **EMSO-ERIC** (European Multidisciplinary Seafloor and water column Observatory) which is an European Research Infrastructure Consortium.

 The ontology structures observatories across **three main hierarchical levels**: